 We are currently starting to look into this type of integration between Unity & ARKit and will report back with our findings.

-In the fourth and final post of our ARKit series we looked at the testing challenges & opportunities presented by the exciting field of Augmented Reality.
+In this post of our AR series we looked at the testing challenges & opportunities presented by the exciting field of Augmented Reality.

 Any comments or questions?
 Hit me up on Twitter @KaraviasD